 • Talk to those who are encouraging.
 Besides using positive self-talk, you can also connect with others who are encouraging and supportive.
 When you tell these people what you want to achieve, they will likely express confidence that you can do it.
 These people can be supportive throughout the change process, but in the beginning they can be instrumental in building your belief in yourself.

 If you score low on either importance or your belief in your ability (or both) and choose not to work to build either of these, then you are not ready to change.
-Continuing with the exercises would likely lead to failure, which would further undermine your belief in your ability to change in the future.
+Continuing with the exercises would likely lead to failure, which would further undermine your belief in your ability to change, both now and in the future.

 The second choice is to realize and accept that you are not ready to make the necessary changes to achieve the goal.
 This includes accepting that you will not reap the benefits that achieving your goal would bring.
-Many people wish to lose weight, yet they are not willing to do the work it takes to do it.
+Many people wish to lose weight, yet they are not willing to do the (hard) work it takes to do it.
 They often feel bad for not changing their exercise and/or nutrition behaviours.
 This is not helpful.
-Instead of feeling bad, a person should just accept that losing weight is not a priority.
-They need to be honest with them self and accept that other things are more important.
+Accepting that losing weight is not a priority now is a more helpful response than feeling bad.